-Wondering if crouch gait in cerebral palsy patients is permanent?
+Wondering how to correct crouch gait in cerebral palsy patients?

 While it can be worrisome when your child starts to walk abnormally, there are some interventions you can seek to encourage normal walking.

 This article will explain what causes crouch gait in children with cerebral palsy and what you can do to fix it.

 What is Crouch Gait?

 Crouch gait is an abnormal walking pattern that is common in children with spastic cerebral palsy.

 - the backward bending of the ankles (ankle dorsiflexion)

 It’s caused by various muscle imbalances and if not properly taken care of, crouch gait can progressively worsen.
 This can result in an inability to walk, instability, and poor posture.